-Candidates should be board certified or board eligible in Orthopaedic Surgery with fellowship training in adult reconstructive surgery.
-Candidates must be eligible for an unrestricted NYS medical license.
+Candidates should be board certified or board eligible in orthopaedic surgery with fellowship training in orthopaedic trauma.
+Candidates must be eligible for an unrestricted New York State medical license.
 A post-offer health assessment is required.

-Responsibilities include patient care and resident teaching in the Division of Adult Reconstructive Surgery in the Department of Orthopaedics and Rehabilitation.
-There is opportunity for resident teaching, clinical and laboratory research, and a productive surgical practice in adult reconstruction.
+Responsibilities include patient care and resident teaching in the Division of Orthopaedic Trauma in the Department of Orthopaedics and Rehabilitation.
+There is opportunity for resident teaching, clinical and laboratory research, and a productive surgical practice in acute trauma and post-traumatic reconstruction in an expanding state-of-the-art Level 1 Trauma Center.
 Participate in division and department meetings, administrative functions and institutional committees as requested.

 The University of Rochester, an Equal Opportunity Employer, has a strong commitment to diversity and actively encourages applications from candidates from groups underrepresented in higher education.

 About University of Rochester

 The University of Rochester is one of the country's top-tier research universities.
 Our 158 buildings house more than 200 academic majors, more than 2,000 faculty and instructional staff, and some 11,100 students.Learning at the University of Rochester is also on a very personal scale.
 Rochester remains one of the smallest and most collegiate among top research universities, with smaller classes, a low 10:1 student to teacher ratio, and increased interactions with faculty.